 An opportunity to join the WSSBC board came in 2017, when I was nominated and elected as a director, and in 2018 I was elected to the executive as one of the VP’s.
 After 3 years in the VP role, I can say it has been an absolute pleasure to work with such an amazing executive and board.
 Having served on other professional boards (BC Institute of Agrology – President, VP, Director), involvement with the WSSBC board has been so much more rewarding, as the growth, diversity, and brand awareness it has accomplished in recent years has been staggering and exciting to be a part of.

-I am letting my name stand for VP again and if elected, I look forward to working with the board and can’t wait to see the amazing things the WSSBC accomplishes in the next few years.
+I am letting my name stand for President again and if elected, I look forward to working with the board and can’t wait to see the amazing things the WSSBC accomplishes in the next few years.
 I can also state that I have had no prior violations under the wildlife act.

 I am a superintendent for a construction company based in the Lower Mainland that specializes in high rise construction.
 I was raised in Maple Ridge and I currently reside there with my wife and our two children.